 “Of course,” Ronnie said.

 “Not so fast, everybody,” US Attorney Wolvingham said.
-“On behalf of the United States Government, specifically the FBI, I have here a warrant for the arrest of the individual you refer to as the Chicago Angel, as a material witness.
+“On behalf of the United States Government, specifically the FBI, I have a warrant for the individual you refer to as the Chicago Angel as a material witness.
 In other words, they’d like to talk to her.

 Before the group gets bent out of shape, the FBI would like the prosecution, the defense, and Superintendent Green to attend the Chicago FBI Headquarters interview.
 They also requested Officers DiMarco and Merrick's attendance.
 Here’s the warrant they have prepared.”